 Howard E Japlon assumed the role of Vice President General Counsel and Secretary in June 2013 when he joined Ace.
-From April 2011 to January 2013 he was Vice President, General Counsel for RG Steel, LLC, located in Baltimore, MD.
-Prior to that, he was Senior Vice President, General Counsel and Secretary Americas of Schneider Electric S.A., located in Palatine, IL.
+From April 2011 to January 2013, he was Vice President, General Counsel for RG Steel, LLC.
+Prior to that, he was Senior Vice President, General Counsel and Secretary Americas of Schneider Electric S.A.